rahmabenhdhili/MinervaAI_USECASE2/README.md

 ## 🎯 Project Overview

-**MinervaAI - Dinero Platform** is a comprehensive AI-powered shopping ecosystem that revolutionizes how users discover, compare, and purchase products across multiple marketplaces.
+**Dinero Platform** is a comprehensive AI-powered shopping ecosystem that revolutionizes how users discover, compare, and purchase products across multiple marketplaces.
 The platform combines cutting-edge vector search technology with real-time web scraping and intelligent AI recommendations to deliver personalized shopping experiences.

 ### 🎯 Objectives